-The resume point is shown on the map as displayed in the picture below by the encircled "R." The flight plan is always resumed from the beginning of the flight line that the previous mission was interrupted, in order to ensure full coverage of the area.
+The resume point is shown on the map as displayed in the picture below by the encircled "R." In order to ensure full coverage of the area, the flight plan always resumes from the beginning of the flight line where the previous mission was interrupted.
 The height next to the resume point (R) indicates the height at which WingtraOne will fly to resume the mission.
 If mission height is above transition height, WingtraOne will rise in the loiter circle directly after forward transition.
 If the mission height is below the transition altitude, WingtraOne flies up to the transition altitude at the resume point, which is also a loiter waypoint where it will descend to the height of the mission.

 How is the flight height affected by a change on the height of the take-off location before resuming the flight?